-To eject one compact disc only: Push and release the compact disc eject button.
-If you hold the button too long (if the audio system is on at this time, you hear a beep.), the mechanism will change to the mode for ejecting all the discs loaded in the changer.
-You can also eject any specific one of the discs loaded in the changer as follows:

-- 1. Push either side of the "DISC" button until the number of the disc you want to eject is displayed. - 2.
-Push and release the compact disc eject button.

-To eject all the discs loaded in the changer: Push and hold the compact disc eject button (until you hear a beep when the audio system is on).
+This button is used to eject one or all compact discs.
+To eject the current compact disc, push and release the compact disc eject button.
+To eject all specific discs, push either side of the "DISC" button until the number of the disc you want to eject is displayed.
+Push and release the eject button.
+To eject all discs, press and hold the eject button until you hear a beep.
 The last compact disc played before pushing the button will be ejected first.
-If a disc is left in the slot for a long time, the function to eject all the discs will be automatically cancelled.
+If the ejected disc is not removed for a long time, the eject function will be cancelled.

-After you turn the ignition to "LOCK", you will be able to eject one compact disc only or all the discs loaded in the changer, but you will not be able to reinsert it or them.
+While the ignition is in "LOCK", you can eject one or all discs but you cannot reinsert them.